COVESA/vsomeip/documentation/vsomeipUserGuide.md

         * 'type' (optional)

-            Specifies the filter type (valid values: "positive", "negative").
+            Specifies the filter type (valid values: "positive", "negative", "header-only").
             When a positive filter is used and a message matches one of the filter rules, the message will be traced/forwarded to DLT.
 With a negative filter messages can be excluded.
 So when a message matches one of the filter rules, the message will not be traced/forwarded to DLT.
 Default value is "positive".
+The value "header-only" implies the filter is also considered "positive".

 * 'applications (array)'